codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

     Total:   $3.50

-  Note: Contrasting with the make_receipt function in Option 1, this funcion deals with Food objects instead of (str, float) tuples.
+  Note: Contrasting with the make_receipt function in Option 1, this function deals with Food objects instead of (str, float) tuples.
   """
   pass